SharePoint/sp-dev-docs/docs/embedded/tutorials/metadata.md

 ## Query a fileStorageContainer's driveitems with Odata query options on custom columns

-This API will let users query drive items in a fileStorageContainer with `$expand`, `$filter`, and `$orderby` Odata query options on their custom columns.
+This API lets users query drive items in a fileStorageContainer with `$expand`, `$filter`, and `$orderby` Odata query options on their custom columns.

 ##### Required permissions (at least one of)